zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-Logged-in owner did not specify the delivery id.
+Logged-in owner did not specify the Delivery ID.

     - 1a1.
-DMS informs the logged-in owner of the missing field.
+DMS informs the Logged-in Owner to specify a Delivery to delete.

       Use case ends.

 - 1b.
-Logged-in owner specified a delivery id that does not exist.
+Logged-in owner specified a Delivery ID that does not exist.

     - 1b1.
-DMS informs the logged-in owner of invalid delivery id being entered.
+DMS informs the logged-in owner of Invalid Delivery ID being entered.

       Use case ends.

-- 1c.
-Logged-in owner specified a delivery that is in-progress.

-    - 1c1.
-DMS informs the logged-in owner of the status of the delivery and does not delete it.

-      Use case ends

 ---